salescamila/ReactND-Contacts/README.md

 ## Contacts Project

-This is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+[react-contacts-app](react-contacts-app) is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

 ## Server for Contacts Project